Fabionunez/Frogger/readme.md

 ## MVP (DOM - CANVAS)

-MVP definition, deliverables.
-CANVAS, The mvp is a game where the player can move and obstacles that can kill him.
+The mvp is a game where the player can move and obstacles that can kill him.

 ## Backlog

-- score
-- timeout
-- logs rows
-- new win mode
-- images static
 - images animated
-- sounds
-- bonus prices
 - levels

 ## Data structure